 Yesterday there were reports that Google and Verizon were working on a secret deal, and this may have been one of the major factors to cause the negotiations to come to an end.

-There are rumors that Google and Verizon’s deal could have allowed larger content providers to have faster access, which would make their content more appealing to users, both Google and Verizon have denied that there is an agreement between them.
+There are rumors that Google and Verizon’s deal could have allowed larger content providers to have faster access, which would make their content more appealing to users.
+Both Google and Verizon have denied that there is an agreement between them.
+However, the mere possibility of such a deal has raised concerns among net neutrality advocates.

 Image Credit: ZDNet